teambit/docs/docs/workspace/01-overview.md

 ### Integrate with existing project

 Bit is designed to have a minimal footprint on your codebase.
-You can embed a Bit workspace to any of your frontend projects, this way you can improve your component workflow and publish individual components with a minimum overhead.
+So you can embed a Bit workspace to any of your frontend projects.
+This way, you can improve your component workflow and publish individual components with minimum overhead.

-If you already have a project with components, you can initialize a Bit workspace in it's root directory and use Bit to harvest pre-existing components using the `bit add` command.
-Once managed by Bit, you can use the `workspace.json` file to apply configurations for your components, and the application itself can use the absolute import statements to use the modules Bit creates for each component in the project's `node_modules` directory.
+Suppose you already have a project with components.
+In that case, you can initialize a Bit workspace in its root directory and use Bit to harvest pre-existing components using the `bit add` command.
+Once managed by Bit, you can use the `workspace.json` file to apply configurations for your components.
+The application itself can use the absolute import statements to use the modules Bit creates for each component in the project's `node_modules` directory.

 ### Create a new project

-When utilizing component driven development entire applications can be considered as a composition of components.
-So instead of treating your entire project as an application, you can decide to develop a component to be an application, and have that component composed from various other components in your workspace.
+When utilizing component-driven development, entire applications can be considered as a composition of components.
+Instead of treating your entire project as an application, you can decide to develop a component to be an application and have that component composed of various other components in your workspace.

-You can follow Bit's [getting-started](TODO) guide to experiment with such workflow.
+You can follow Bit's [getting-started](TODO) guide to experiment with such a workflow.

 #### Starting with a project templates